Communicate

 If prognosis uncertain

-“We are not very good at predicting how long people live with your disease, but I would estimate years/months/days.”
+“We are not very good at predicting how long people live with your disease, but I would estimate years/months/weeks/days.”

 Other useful phrases